CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 ![](https://i.imgur.com/KYAkuGj.png)

+####Installer Logs
+During the installation, the Installer will create logs.
+The logs will be created in a directory within the temporary directory of the operating system.
+Each installation attempt will create an individual log with a timestamp.
+For Windows, this location would be `C:\Users\loggedinUser\AppData\Local\Temp`.
+If you have trouble with the installation, please provide this log file to [support@cisecurity.org](mailto://support@cisecurity.org).
+To view the log at any time, select the button that says Get Installation log.

+<a name="confAndDeploymentManual"></a>
 ##Configuration and Deployment - Manual##
+This section describes how to configure and deploy the Dashboard manually.
+For instructions on how to configure and deploy the Dashboard using the Installer, see [Configuration and Deployment - Installer](#confAndDeploymentInstaller).</b>

 ### CIS-CAT Pro Dashboard Runtime Configuration File###
 Download the CIS-CAT Pro Dashboard bundle from [CIS WorkBench](https://workbench.cisecurity.org/) and place the bundle on the tomcat instance.
 The latest version of CIS-CAT Pro Dashboard will be pinned at the top of the Downloads section.